xscorp/Notes/Kubernetes/README.md

 ## Kubernetes Basics

+### Basic Terminology

-**Cluster**: Cluster is simply a group of computers/VMs (also called Nodes in Kubernetes) that are connected to work like a single unit.
+* **Cluster**: Cluster is simply a group of computers/VMs (also called Nodes in Kubernetes) that are connected to work like a single unit.

-**Node**: A physical computer or a VM in the cluster.
+* **Node**: A physical computer or a VM in the cluster.

-**Pod**: A group of containers in a node.
+* **Pod**: A group of containers in a node.
 While a container is the smallest unit in containerized environment, In k8s, A pod is the smallest deployment unit which consist of one or more containers which share all kinds of resources like volumes etc. So basically a pod is a group of one or more containers.

-**Kubelet**: An agent to manage everything in a node.
+* **Kubelet**: An agent to manage everything in a node.
 Kublet communicates with the Control Plane through Kubernetes API.

-**Control Plane**: Program that manages all necessary things in a cluster like managing, scheduling, scaling etc.
+* **Control Plane**: Program that manages all necessary things in a cluster like managing, scheduling, scaling etc.

 <br/><br/>